Certification - Becoming a broker

 - A photograph taken within less than 6 months;

-- Payment of fees applicable to your application (see the List of administrative fees);
+- Payment of fees applicable to your application (see the article Administrative and chargeable fees);

 - Any other information relevant to your application.